joeldevlearning/volt-sensor-prototype/volttron-install.md

-# Volttron Setup
+# Server Setup
-How to quickly setup Volttron for our system.
+Steps for building the server on a fresh system.
+Includes volttron, database, and dashhboard.

 ---
 PRE-INSTALLATION
 ---

 > TODO: Need to talk about user account and software prerequisites